 We don't expect staff who are working from home to take equipment such as chairs home to facilitate this.
 If you require specialist seating or other bulky equipment you would normally need in the office and you are not self-isolating then you should discuss this with your line manager so suitable arrangements can be put in place.
-This may include organising for this equipment to be delivered to your home or alternatively it may be possible to organise a COVID-19 secure base from which you can work.
+This may include organising for this equipment to be delivered to your home or it may be possible to organise a COVID-19 secure base from which you can work.

 Working from home can provide more flexibility for you to balance work and home life, and raise levels of empowerment, autonomy and job satisfaction.
 However, it is widely recognised that having fewer opportunities for social interaction and support from colleagues can lead to feelings of isolation and have a negative effect on wellbeing.
 Remote working also makes you less visible, which makes it much harder for managers to recognise when their team members are having difficulties.